-4.1 All casualties who attend the school's medical room are entered in our report book.
+4.1 A digital and paper record is maintained daily for medical room attendance.
+All casualties who attend the school's medical room are entered in our report book.
 You may be asked by a member of the office staff to complete an accident report form.
 A prompt and precise response is required with a description of the suspected injury and cause by completing an accident record in the pupil accident book located in Student Reception.
+Completed forms should be given to the senior first aider/school nurse.
+Where students are frequent attenders to medical this information will be shared with the relevant school office and parents.

-5. Training
+5 Training